TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/HowToDeprecateThings.rst

     </trans-unit>

-The label can then be completely removed in the next major TYPO3 version (the label must be no longer be referenced in the Core.)
+The label can then be completely removed in the next major TYPO3 version (the label must not be referenced any longer in the Core.)

 Note that some label references use computed label strings, so check these carefully before removal.